looker-open-source/extension-access-key-demo/README.md

 9. Reload the page and click the `Browse` dropdown menu.
 You should see the extension in the list.

 - The extension will load the JavaScript from the `url` you provided in the `application` definition/
-- Reloading the extension page will bring in any new code changes from the extension template although hot repload is supported.
+- Reloading the extension page will bring in any new code changes from the extension template although hot reload is supported.

 10. The demonstration requires that a data server be running to validate the access key.
+Note that this is just sample code to demonstrate concepts.
+It is by no means production grade code.
 To start the server run the command:

 ```
 yarn start-server